-An unusual beetle, the bioluminescent and beloved Glowworm has delighted generations and inspired song.
+An unusual beetle, the bioluminescent and beloved Glowworm has delighted generations with its light show and catchy song.

 Adults look similar to lightning bugs, or fireflies.
 They are orange and black with large bulging eyes on the sides of the head.
 Glowworm Beetles have long antennae with wispy, feathery lashes.
 Males, not females, have wings.
 They do not have a hard wing covering (elytra) like other types of beetles.
-Larvae and females, not males, can glow.
-She looks somewhat like her larval form and somewhat like an adult.
-Her beacon of light is how she attracts a mate since she is not as mobile as the male.
+Larvae and females, not males, are the ones that can glow.
+A female looks like a cross between her larval and adult form.
+Her beacon of light is how she attracts a mate, bringing him to her since she is not as mobile.

 Scientific Name: Phengodes spp.